ivandoric/Making-Websites-With-October-CMS/modules/system/assets/ui/docs/popup.md

 - data-handler="onLoadContent" - October ajax request name
 - data-keyboard="false" - Allow popup to be closed with the keyboard
 - data-extra-data="file_id: 1" - October ajax request data
-- data-size="large" - Popup size, available sizes: giant, huge, large, small, tiny
+- data-size="large" - Popup size, available sizes: giant, huge, large, small, tiny, adaptive (will scale to fit the window)
+- data-adaptive-height="false" - Allow the popup to fill the height of the screen

 ### JavaScript API